 This fund was established to enable the rapid delivery of financial resources to MetroWest-based nonprofit organizations working to serve our communities during broad-based emergencies, including natural disasters, financial crises, and public health emergencies.

-This fund also responded to the significant impact the COVID-19 pandemic had on our neighbors across MetroWest.
 We will continue to assess the need to deploy these funds to respond to ongoing or new emergencies or crises impacting our region.

 If you are a 501c3 organization serving the MetroWest region and have an urgent emergency related funding need, please email firstname.lastname@example.org to determine your eligibility and fit.